Clair Blank: Lover Come Back

-Beverly Gray, too, leads "such a life of adventure as would tax the resources of any soap opera heroine."
-Across the series, Beverly is "kidnapped no less than twenty-six times, attacked by wild animals seven times, trapped in three violent storms, imperiled by three earthquakes, shot at twice (wounded once)."
-She also suffers "a car crash, flowing lava, a flood, a drugging, a rampaging fire, a plane crash and other assorted tribulations."

 Personal life

+Blank was a member of the Order of the Eastern Star, and taught Sunday school for many years.
+Similar to the group of friends in the Beverly Gray books, Blank's group consisted of four longtime friends with whom she met regularly.
+She took weekend trips with her friends to New York, and later spent summers with family in Wildwood, New Jersey.
+Though Blank did not cover the globe like Beverly Gray, she enjoyed travel, including several trips to California: one for the Golden Gate International Exposition in 1939, and one in 1960 with her family.
-In 1941, George Elmer Moyer, who Clair knew while growing up in Allentown, moved to Philadelphia; the two married two years later, in 1943.

-Moyer attained the rank of sergeant while serving in the U.S. Army for two years, from February 1944 to February 1946 at the end of World War II.
+In 1941, George Elmer Moyer, whom Clair knew while growing up in Allentown, moved to Philadelphia; the two married two years later, on April 10, 1943.
+Moyer attained the rank of sergeant while serving in the U.S. Army for two years, from February 1944 to February 1946, at the end of World War II.
 A skilled welder, he was employed at the Budd Company after his military service, working on automobiles, tank construction, Chevrolet fenders, and plastics until his retirement.
 He also took night classes in mechanical engineering at Drexel University in Philadelphia.
-Blank gave birth to two sons, Robert G. and John C. Moyer, who were born in 1947 and 1953, respectively.
+The couple had two sons, Robert G. and John C. Moyer, who were born in 1947 and 1953, respectively.

+Blank had surgery for cancer around 1960.
+It eventually returned, and she died on August 15, 1965, in Philadelphia.
+Her husband died on February 27, 1998; obituaries were published in the Courier-Post, the Allentown Morning Call, the Philadelphia Daily News, and The Philadelphia Inquirer.